LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part2/complex-queries.rst.txt

 Complex Queries
 ===============

-*Simple* SQL queries are commands that focus on only one parameter.
-These include using the ``SELECT`` and ``WHERE`` keywords to perform straightforward data retrieval.
-Simple queries usually collect data from only one table at a time, and they narrow the result set with fairly simple conditions.
+*Simple* SQL queries are commands that perform straightforward data retrieval, usually from only one table at a time.
+Examples of these queries include using the ``SELECT`` and ``WHERE`` keywords, and they narrow the result set by focusing on a single parameter.

 .. admonition:: Example